 - You can create chests with different items inside for them to do a challenge after spelling a certain amount of words.

 - Keep the curriculum books on hand, and use Minecraft as a method for the practice.
 If you wish for them to hand write the word on paper, you can have them do that once the sign is placed on the wall.

-- If you have another worksheet, such as a letter or word search you can encourcage this at any time throughout the lesson.
+- If you have another worksheet, such as a letter or word search you can encourage this at any time throughout the lesson.
 With our Jolly Phonics, I have letters or word searches that I make up for them, using free coloring pages of all kinds.
 I write the letters all over the coloring image and they have to search for the letters as I pick them or after they type them and place the sign on the wall.
-They place a round glass stone on the letter, and I place a sticker next to it so we know it was done.
+They place a glass stone on the letter, and I place a sticker next to it so we know it was done.
 Sometimes they just place the sticker on top of the letter as they find it.
 We also play games.
-I will place the letters or flash cards of the words they need to find on the paper around the room.
+I will place the letters or flashcards of the words they need to find on the paper around the room.

 - Just go with it! let them use their imagination, let them play and learn at the same time and it doesn’t feel like such a chore.

 I would recommend Minecraft to anyone who wants to allow their child to build, create, read, count + use their imagination!

 If your child likes computers, this is a great way to learn about them

 I have also had to learn about the game myself, in order to help them with their learning so it does require some work on your part, but we found it worth it.
 There is a lot of info out there if you need help getting started, and I am working on another post that can help you troubleshoot Minecraft at home for your kids.
 I hope this helps anyone who has heard about this game and ever wondered about whether or not it would be ok to let their kids play it.

 Does your child love Minecraft?
 Do they beg to play the game all day long?
 Do they resist worksheets?